UK restaurant kitchen with halal certification certificate on the wall — HMC and HFA certification guide

 How We Reached This Verdict

 This guide draws on HMC and HFA published certification standards; FSA food labelling guidance; the FSA’s own investigation into halal and kosher food claims (2017–2019 research programme); discussions with UK restaurant operators who have completed certification with both bodies; and consumer reporting on halal restaurant standards in the UK.
-Cost figures are indicative ranges and should be confirmed directly with HMC and HFA, as fees are assessed individually.
+Pricing should always be confirmed directly with HMC and HFA, as fees are assessed individually by site, scope, and audit needs.

 Serving food and want to check your ingredients first?
 Use the E-codes database to look up any additive in your menu — sauces, desserts, and pre-mixed seasonings are where hidden haram ingredients most often appear.
 Or scan an ingredient label directly.